 Skåne, a county in Sweden, is no different.
 It has your back.
 Make sure you visit its vibrant cities, such as Lund, an old university town with a thousand years of history; and Malmö, the capital of the region.
 Helsingborg has a unique blending of ancient and modern architecture, while the historic city of Kristianstad has many beautiful buildings.
 On the coast are Ystad and Österlen, known for their stunning landscapes, fresh farms, and festivals.

 It is recommended you visit Skåne during the summer, from June to August, as the weather is pleasant and you’ll enjoy the festivals to the fullest.

 Also Read: The Top 7 Things To Do In Sweden

 There are many places called “Rabbit Island” around the world, but the one in Cambodia (known as Koh Thonsáy) is unique.
 This exquisite island is located about 30 minutes away from Kep and can be reached by boat.
 There are no hotels, just a number of guesthouses and small bungalows on the main beach, where you can stay.
 The little island has no motorbikes, electricity and is inhabited by not more than 200 people, but still, it’s a lovely island to visit at least once in your lifetime.

 The sea surrounding Koh Thonsáy is shallow, with a gradually sloping sea bed, which makes it perfect for all kinds of water sports and activities.
 There are also lots of coral reefs with a wide variety of marine life.
-So, if someone asks you to leave your phone and internet connection behind to enjoy the serendipity of existing the time you can visit the Rabbit island, what will be your answer?
+So, if someone asks you to leave your phone and internet connection behind to enjoy the serenity, what will be your answer?

 Also Read: 11 Of The Best Things To See In Cambodia